-Immersive Cultural Storytelling | Black Broadway on U Project
+Black Broadway on U Project

-Black Broadway on U | A Transmedia Project (In-development)
+Black Broadway on U | A Transmedia Project

-These mini docs, a part of the black immersive storytelling and living digital history platform, Black Broadway on U | A Transmedia Project produced by Indigo Creative Works.
+These mini-docs are part of the Black immersive storytelling and living digital history platform, Black Broadway on U | A Transmedia Project, produced by Indigo Creative Works.

 THE STORY

-“Black Broadway,” as it was commonly known, sparked a black cultural renaissance in D.C. that produced icons like author Zora Neale Hurston, historian Carter G. Woodson, civil rights activist and educator Mary McLeod Bethune, and researcher Dr. Charles Drew.
+“Black Broadway,” as it was commonly known, sparked a Black Cultural Renaissance in DC that produced icons like author Zora Neale Hurston, historian Carter G. Woodson, civil rights activist and educator Mary McLeod Bethune, and researcher Dr. Charles Drew.
 It was also the home of Duke Ellington and a prime location for performers including Cab Calloway, Pearl Bailey, Louis Armstrong, Sarah Vaughan, Billie Holiday, and Jelly Roll Morton.

 VISIT WEBSITE | Black Broadway on U www.blackbroadwayonu.com